Spoiler alert: Alert Pathways toward Success

-Wondering how we turn repetitive tasks into SOC efficiency?
+Do you wonder how repetitive tasks have been changed into SOC efficiency?

 What’s decision support?

-- Contextual enrichment (especially important in the era of cloud automation)
+- Contextual Enrichment ( important for cloud automation)

 How do you build decision support?